HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

   )
 }}

-##### `script`
+#### `script`

 `script` is the most common value by a significant margin. `<script>` elements are usually discovered early as they are embedded in the initial HTML document, but it is a common practice to place `<script>` elements before the closing `<body>` tag.
-Since HTML is parsed sequentially, this means that the scripts will be discovered after the DOM is downloaded and parsed - and with more websites dependent on JavaScript frameworks, the necessity to have JavaScript load early has increased.
+Since HTML is parsed sequentially, this means that the scripts will be discovered after the DOM is downloaded and parsed—and with more websites dependent on JavaScript frameworks, the necessity to have JavaScript load early has increased.
 The downside is that JavaScript resources would be prioritized over the other resources discovered within the HTML document, including images and stylesheets, possibly compromising the user experience.

-##### `font`
+#### `font`

 The second most commonly preloaded resource is the `font`, which is a late-discovered resource since the browser will only download a font file after the layout phase when the browser knows that the font will be rendered on the page.

-##### `style`
+#### `style`

 Stylesheets are ordinarily embedded in the document's `<head>` and discovered early during the document parsing.
-Additionally, as stylesheets are render-blocking resources they are assigned the _Highest_ request priority.
+Additionally, as stylesheets are render-blocking resources they are assigned the _highest_ request priority.
 This should make preloading stylesheets unnecessary, but it is sometimes required to re-prioritize the requests.
 A <a hreflang="en" href="https://bugs.chromium.org/p/chromium/issues/detail?id=629420">bug</a> in Google Chrome (fixed in Chrome 95) prioritizes preloaded resources ahead of other higher-priority resources discovered by the preload scanner, including CSS files.
-Preloading the stylesheet will restore its _Highest_ priority.
+Preloading the stylesheet will restore its _highest_ priority.
 Another instance when stylesheets are preloaded is when they are not downloaded directly from the HTML document, such as the <a hreflang="en" href="https://www.filamentgroup.com/lab/async-css.html">asynchronous CSS</a> "hack" which uses an `onload` event to avoid render-blocking the page with non-critical CSS.

-##### `fetch`
+#### `fetch`

 Preload may be used to initiate a request to retrieve data which you know is critical to the rendering of the page, such as a JSON response or stream.

-##### `image`
+#### `image`

 Preloading images may help improve the LCP score when the image is not included in the initial HTML, such as a CSS `background-image`.

-#### The `crossorigin` attribute
+### The `crossorigin` attribute

-The `crossorigin` attribute is used to indicate whether CORS must be used when fetching the requested resource.
+The `crossorigin` attribute is used to indicate whether [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) must be used when fetching the requested resource.
 This could apply to any resource type, but it is most commonly associated with font files as they should always be requested using CORS.

 <figure>
   <table>